 - First, download the latest version of kplex on to your Raspberry Pi.
+You want the version for Raspbian (ending in armhf.deb).
 It's not available through apt-get, so we're going to install the package by hand.

 - Pop open a terminal on your Pi and enter

-dpkg -i ./kplex_VERSION_amd64.deb, replacing VERSION with whatever the latest version of kplex is.
+dpkg -i ./kplex_VERSION_armhf.deb, replacing VERSION with whatever the latest version of kplex is.
 When I did this, it was 1.3.4-1.